HK-Blockchain-Developer-Hackathon-2021/resources/hackathon-instruction.md

 ## Where and when will you be hacking?

-The event venue will be at Function Room 1-3 and Training Room 1-3, Cyberport.
+The event venue will be at Function Room 1-3 and Training Room 1-3,4F, Building #3, Cyberport.

 We will have a 48 hours hackathon with keynotes before the hacking, and reward ceremony after the hacking.